DanialArab/Pandas/README.md

 One way to avoid this mixed-dtype problem is to tell pandas not to skimp on memory, and that it’s OK to examine all of the data.
 You can do that by passing a False values to the **low_memory parameter in read_csv.** By default, low_memory is set to True, resulting in the behavior that I’ve described here.
 But remember that setting low_memory to False might indeed use lots of memory, a potentially big problem if your dataset is large.

-Notice that I passing the low_memory=False keyword argument tells pandas that I had enough RAM on my computer that it could look through all of the rows in the data set, when trying to determine what dtype to assign to each column.
+Notice that passing the low_memory=False keyword argument tells pandas that I had enough RAM on my computer that it could look through all of the rows in the data set, when trying to determine what dtype to assign to each column.

-**from chatGPT:**
+Some points:

 The low_memory parameter in pandas is used to control the memory usage when reading a large file.
 When set to True, pandas will attempt to read the file **in chunks**, which can **reduce the memory usage but may also slow down the read operation**.
 When set to False, pandas will read the entire file into memory at once, which can **speed up the read operation but may also consume a lot of memory.**